Droog71/CD74HC4067/README.md

 such as a potentiometer to the SIG / COM pin on the CD74HC4067 chip.<br />
 In this mode, the voltage produced by the potentiometer is directed<br />
 to the selected channel of the CD74HC4067 chip.<br /><br />

-<h4>digitalMode</h4>
-If you want to use digitalRead() to read the SIG / COM pin when multiplexing with<br /> digital devices such as buttons, slide switches or dip switches, set the "digitalMode"<br />
-attribute to 1 in diagram.json.
-In this mode, the SIG / COM pin is a digital output.<br /><br />

 <h4>floatingSig</h4>
 If you want to connect multiple CD74HC4067 devices to the same ADC pin, set the<br />